 In other words, the working rich and higher are extremely overrepresented in elite universities.
 These numbers are extremely alarming.
 Keep in mind that somewhere around 45% of high schoolers do not even get the opportunity to attend a four-year college.

-- [1] Sequoia Carillo, NPR (2023).
+- S. Carrillo, NPR (2023).
 After a disastrous testimony, three college presidents face calls to resign.

-- [3] William Mao and Veronica Paulus, The Harvard Crimson (2025).
+- W. Mao and V. Paulus, The Harvard Crimson (2025).
 Harvard President Garber Tells Faculty He Is Not Considering a $500 Million Deal With Trump.

-- [4] Karina Tsui, CNN (2025).
+- K. Tsui, CNN (2025).
 What we know about the federal detention of activists, students and scholars connected to universities.

-- [5] NY Times (2024).
+- The New York Times (2024).
 Some Colleges Have More Students From the Top 1 Percent Than the Bottom 60.
 Find Yours..

-- [8] Suqin Ge et al (2019).
+- S. Ge et al. (2019).
 Elite Schools and Opting In: Effects of College Selectivity on Career and Family Outcomes.